jflores1634/learning-journal-1.md/README.md

 ## Week 3 Day 3

 By using certain commands and code you can store info/code into your local storage.
 This makes your page persistent so that the user can come back to a page and continue where they left off even if the browswer window is closed.

+## Week 3 Day 4

+301 over view was good to see and hear.
+It makes me nervous going into deeper knowledge but it will be important for my growth as a developer.
+The whiteboard was a good feeler to what it will be like for future whiteboard sessions with the class.